Updated Jan 18 2022

 * You can go on the guided tours at no extra cost to the ticket price.
 Group tours are also organised, for which it’s necessary to reserve with at least 48 hours notice.

 First sunday of the month: for the whole day.
 The tickets are offered (morning and afternoon shift) until they run out.

 Always: Children under 10 years of age, unemployed people (only for residents of Spain) and persons with a disability rating of 65% or higher.

 Where is the Palau Güell?
 Map and how to get there

 carrer (street) Nou de la Rambla 3, Barcelona.

-Closed: every Monday except for public holidays, on 1st and 6th January, the third week of January (for maintenance) and 25th and 26th December.
+Closed: every Monday except for public holidays, on 1st and 6th January, the fourth week of January (for maintenance) and 25th and 26th December.

 Concessions: €9 for students over the age of 18, for senior citizens from within the European Union, for holders of the Ruta del Modernisme, holders of the Tarjeta Rosa or the Xarxa de Biblioteques de la Diputació de Barcelona (a Barcelona Library Membership Card).